srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 ## Core concepts

-VLAN handling on SR Linux is based on the following core concepts:
+VLAN handling on SR Linux is nothing like Cisco and is based on the following core concepts:

 1. VLANs are locally significant within the scope of a subinterface.
-2. VLANs are configured on a subinterface level and define the action to be taken on the incoming/outgoing traffic - `pop`/`push`/`accept`/`drop`.
+2. VLANs are configured on a subinterface level and define the action to be taken on the incoming/outgoing traffic - `pop`/`push` and `accept`/`drop`.
 3. The actual switching is powered by the network instances of type `mac-vrf` and one SR Linux instance can have multiple network instances of this type.

+For visuals, here is a diagram that shows how VLANs are configured on SR Linux:

+<div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":6,"zoom":2,"highlight":"#0000ff","nav":false,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srlinux-vlan-handling-lab/diagrams/vlan.drawio"}'></div>

 Now let's go through each of these concepts in detail and see how they work together to provide a flexible and scalable solution for VLAN handling.